angeryrohan/Small-Team-Work-Collaboration-Tool/README.md

 # Deltask
-Firebase WebApplication for organisations and communities to handle task assignment in a more systematic way.
+Firebase WebApplication for small teams to collaborate by assigning tasks

 <h2>Overview</h2>